Sea Buckthorn Oil Benefits for Skin: 9 Reasons This Arctic Berry Outperforms Your Entire Serum Shelf

 30–35%

-Palmitoleic acid (omega-7) concentration in sea buckthorn fruit oil — making it one of the richest plant sources on earth.
+Palmitoleic acid (omega-7) concentration in sea buckthorn fruit oil, making it one of the richest plant sources on earth.
 Omega-7 is a natural component of human sebum.
 Fatty acid composition analysis, sea buckthorn fruit oil

 Palmitoleic acid (omega-7) is a natural component of human sebum.
 Your skin produces it as part of its own lipid barrier.
-Starting around age 30, sebum production begins declining.
-By 40 and beyond, the drop accelerates noticeably.
-Sea buckthorn oil replenishes what your biology is losing.
+Starting around age 30, sebum production begins declining, and by 40 and beyond the drop accelerates noticeably.

-This is why sea buckthorn feels different from coconut or olive oil on your skin.
-It integrates rather than coating.
+This is why sea buckthorn feels different from coconut or olive oil on your skin: it integrates rather than coating.
 As Skin Savvy Dermatology notes, "Omega-7 penetrates deeply to moisturize without clogging your pores."
-The comedogenic rating sits at 2 on a 0-to-5 scale — low clogging risk even for combination skin.
-Where occlusive oils form a barrier on top of your skin, omega-7 slots into the lipid matrix your skin already uses.
+The comedogenic rating sits at 2 on a 0-to-5 scale, a low clogging risk even for combination skin.

 2. Deep Hydration Through GLA's Prostaglandin Pathway